Marker Logo

 Topics.
 This historical marker is listed in this topic list: Law Enforcement.
 A significant historical date for this entry is March 28, 1884.

 Location.
 31° 42.732′ N, 110° 4.148′ W. Marker is in Tombstone, Arizona, in Cochise County.
-Marker is at the intersection of East Toughnut Street and South 3rd Street, on the right when traveling west on East Toughnut Street.
+It is at the intersection of East Toughnut Street and South 3rd Street, on the right when traveling west on East Toughnut Street.
 The marker is located on the southwest grounds of the Cochise County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 223 E Toughnut St, Tombstone AZ 85638, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cochise County Courthouse (within shouting distance of this marker); Lawyer's Offices (within shouting distance of this marker); 115, 117, 119 S. Third Street (within shouting distance of this marker); Allen English Home (within shouting distance of this marker); Hoptown (about 300 feet away, measured in a direct line); Edward L. Schieffelin
+At least 8 other markers are within walking distance of this marker: Cochise County Courthouse (within shouting distance of this marker); Lawyer's Offices (within shouting distance of this marker); 115, 117, 119 S. Third Street (within shouting distance of this marker); Allen English Home (within shouting distance of this marker); Hoptown (about 300 feet away, measured in a direct line); Edward L. Schieffelin

 Paid Advertisement